Fall Tablescapes to Create a Memorable Dinner Party

 Invest in layered dinnerware

-A luxury tablescape thrives on details.
+A beautiful tablescape thrives on details.
 Layer chargers, plates, and bowls to create depth at each place setting.
 Chargers in mixed materials, like brushed metal, stoneware, or lacquer, signal formality and sophistication.
 Mixing antique pieces with modern dinnerware adds character.
 A sleek, contemporary plate paired with a vintage crystal glass feels collected and unique, rather than showroom-perfect.
-Don’t forget to polish silver or flatware before hosting.
-Even subtle tarnish can distract from an otherwise immaculate setting.

 Light the table like a work of art